Understanding Spiritual, Ethical, and Relational Advantage in Christian Living

 Jesus redefined greatness not as dominance but as service: "Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many" (Mk 10:43–45).

 In this upside-down kingdom, the last are first, the meek inherit the earth, and those who lose their life for Christ's sake find it (Mt 5:5; 10:39).
-This challenges every cultural impulse toward self-promotion, control, and accumulation.
-Paul emphasized that his actions were not for personal advantage but for the blessing of others (1 Cor 10:33), and he affirmed, "We have wronged no one, corrupted no one, taken advantage of no one" (2 Cor 7:2).
+Paul emphasized that his actions were not for personal advantage but for the blessing of others (1 Cor 10:33), affirming, "We have wronged no one, corrupted no one, taken advantage of no one" (2 Cor 7:2).

 Biblical faith does not promise immunity from hardship but reveals advantage even within suffering.
 Paul wrote, "We also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope" (Rom 5:3–4).
 Trials are not meaningless—they are instruments God uses to refine faith, deepen dependence, and produce lasting fruit (Jas 1:2–4; 1 Pet 1:6–7).